 35.3.16 Enhanced multi-link single radio operation

-When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode the following applies:
+When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode, the following applies:

 …

-The initial Control frame of a frame exchange sequence shall be sent in the OFDM PPDU or non-HT duplicate PPDU format using a rate of 6 Mbps, 12 Mbps, or 24 Mbps.
+The initial Control frame of a frame exchange sequence shall be sent in the non-HT (#5451) PPDU or non-HT duplicate PPDU format using a rate of 6 Mbps, 12 Mbps, or 24 Mbps.

 The initial Control frame shall be an MU-RTS Trigger frame or a BSRP Trigger frame.
-Reception of MU-RTS and BSRP Trigger frames is mandatory for a non-AP MLD that is in the EMLSR mode.
+A STA affiliated with a non-AP MLD that is in the listening operation and that receives an MU-RTS Trigger Frame or BSRP Trigger frame addressed to it shall respond as defined in 35.4.2.2 (Rules for soliciting UL MU frames) except when the frame exchanges initiated by the initial Control frame on one of the EMLSR links overlaps with group addressed frame transmissions on the other EMLSR link (#6324).
 The number of spatial streams for the response to the BSRP Trigger frame shall be limited to 1.

 …

-After receiving the initial Control frame of a frame exchange sequence, the non-AP MLD shall be able to transmit or receive on the link in which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchange sequence, and subject to its spatial stream capabilities, operation mode, and link switch delay, the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream on the link in which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
+After receiving the initial Control frame of a frame exchange sequence, the non-AP MLD shall be able to transmit or receive on the link in which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchange sequence, and subject to its per-link (#8356) spatial stream capabilities (9.4.2.55.4(Supported MCS Set field), 9.4.2.157.3(Supported VHT-MCS and NSS Set field), 9.4.2.248.4(9.4.2.248.4 Supported HE-MCS And NSS Set field), and 9.4.2.313.4(9.4.2.313.4 Supported EHT-MCS And NSS Set field)) and operation mode (see 26.9 (Operating mode indication)) (#4699), and link switch delay, the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream on the link in which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
 During the frame exchange sequence, the AP MLD shall not transmit frames to the non-AP MLD on the other EMLSR link(s).
 The non-AP MLD switches back to the listening operation on the enabled links immediately after the end of the frame exchange sequence.

+NOTE – If a non-AP MLD updates its operation mode and indicates it only supports one spatial stream, an AP MLD follows the updated operation mode and transmits a PPDU with one spatial stream after receiving an immediate response frame following the initial Control frame (#4699).